17 Best Foods That Boost the Immune System

 8. Blueberries

-Regardless of your reasons for eating them, blueberries are a win-win: no matter what the scope of their health benefits turns out to be in the future, you’ll be better off for having eaten them.
+Regardless of your reasons for eating them, blueberries are a win-win: no matter what the scope of their health benefits turns out to be in the future, they’re a smart choice to enjoy regularly for overall wellness and flavor.

 Blueberries Are a Good Source Of: